danskernesdigitalebibliotek/dpl-react/README.md

     <script>
       // This key is not used for actual validation but merely as a way to adjust the interface accordingly.
-      // Additional key's will be injected into the "ddbReact" container object at a later stage in mount.js. window.ddbReact = {
+      // Additional keys will be injected into the "ddbReact" container object at a later stage in mount.js. window.ddbReact = {
         userAuthenticated: true // But only "true" if the user is actually authenticated.
       }